-This recipe for Clean Eating Thumbprint Cookies is one of the many wonderful cookies I baked with the family I stayed with in Germany when I was 18.
+These healthy thumbprint cookies are one of the many wonderful cookie recipes I baked with the family I stayed with in Germany when I was eighteen.

 If you’ve never been to Germany, I can tell you that these people take their Christmas baking VERY seriously.
 It’s an entire production that can last for days or even weeks on end.

 And the worst part?
 They didn’t even splurge on a few cookies while they were baking them.
-Every last cookie got packed away for the pending holiday.
+Every last one of those Christmas cookies got packed away for the pending holiday.

 As an 18-year-old experiencing an explosion of fabulously foreign flavors in a new country, I can tell you that this was most distressing.
 I mean, who bakes all those cookies and then doesn’t even eat ONE stinkin’ sample cookie??!!